influxdata/telegraf-operator/README.md

 - `telegraf.influxdata.com/interval` : is used to configure interval for telegraf scraping (Go style duration, e.g 5s, 30s, 2m .. )
 - `telegraf.influxdata.com/metric-version` : is used to configure which metrics parsing version to use (1, 2)

+**NOTE**: all annotations should be formatted as strings - for example `telegraf.influxdata.com/port: "8080"` or `telegraf.influxdata.com/metric-version: "2"`.

 ### Example Prometheus Scraping

 ```